47degrees/arrow-slides/processed-slides/arrow-meta.md

 We created this pull request where we explained how to create compile-time extension interfaces.

-We wanted to create type classes features in Arrow and we realized that the entire community was heavilty dependent to the compiler plugins like serialization, allOpen and Android extensions, all of them companions for the Kotlin compiler.
+We wanted to create type classes features in Arrow and we realized that the entire community was heavily dependent to the compiler plugins like serialization, allOpen and Android extensions, all of them companions for the Kotlin compiler.

 However, there wasn't enough documentation about the Kotlin compiler and we wanted to fill that gap for the community.